Efrat-Cohen/PandoLogic-test/README.md

 To run the project:
-* Download the project
+* Download the project.
-* Extract it
+* Extract it.
-* Open cmd in clienApp folder (PandoLogic-test/PandoLogicTest/PandoLogicTest/ClientApp/)
+* Open cmd in clienApp folder (PandoLogic-test/PandoLogicTest/PandoLogicTest/ClientApp/).
-* Run command: npm install
+* Run command: npm install.
-* Run the project in visual studio
+* Run the project in visual studio.